cmrfrd/taoa/README.md

 ## Releasing

+Before releasing ensure the following steps.

+1. Add `sshCommand = "ssh -i path/to/key"` into your git config core

 This repo uses [semantic-release](https://github.com/semantic-release/semantic-release) for the release process and is triggered by release tags and commit messages.

 To run a release from inside the container run